-Background on se Country and Territory Names in the Domain Name System (DNS)
+Background on Use of Country and Territory Names in the Domain Name System (DNS)

-Formative ears
+Formative Years

 Initially, the Advanced Research Projects Agency Network (ARPANET), a United States Department of Defense research project, implemented the Transmission Control Protocol (TCP) and Internet Protocol (IP), to enable the consistent identification of computers connected to the ARPANET, termed ‘hosts’, by assigning to each host a unique numerical address, termed an ‘Internet Protocol’ address.
 While the IP address facilitated communication between computers, long strings of numbers are less intuitive to human users.
 Therefore it was recommended that hosts also would be given short, unique, mnemonic names and a master list, called the “hosts.txt file”, was developed that contained IP addresses of all hosts in the network and listed the related names.